afska/gba-link-connection/docs/wireless_adapter.md

 When the bootloader accepts the ROM, it will run the jump instruction located at the first byte.
 No extra headers are required apart from these 16 bytes.

+`LinkWirelessMultiboot` patches the header on the fly, so users can compile their ROMs for cabled Multiboot and also use them wirelessly.

 ### Official protocol

 > You can learn more details by reading [LinkWirelessOpenSDK.hpp](../lib/LinkWirelessOpenSDK.hpp)'s code.